daniel-comas/Hero-Battle-Arena/README.md

 ## Game Modes

-1. **Fight an Enemy (solo)** — You pick a hero and battle a randomly chosen enemy controlled by simple AI.
+1. **Fight an Enemy (solo)** — You pick a hero and battle a randomly chosen enemy.
-2. **Two-Player Battle** — Two players each pick a hero and trade turns on the same machine.
+2. **Two-Player Battle** — Two players each pick a hero and trade turns battling each other.

 ## Hero Classes